October 25, 2021

 That gave me a level of confidence in that, definitely, these people are going to come back to normalcy.
 I don’t have the subjective assessment.
 Probably, I’m sure, these people would have said, “We are a little more clear in our perception.
 We are able to recognize…” Things like that.
 I’m sure they would have said that, but what was important was the metabolic factors actually improved much better compared to their MoCA scores.

 Dr. Dale Bredesen: Yeah, and, of course, the concern is always, well, are these just unrelated?
 Is it just that, yeah, you can improve the metabolic scores, but that doesn’t correlate with the cognition.
-In general though, what we’re finding is that they do run together.
+In general, though, what we’re finding is that they do run together.
 If you don’t improve your metabolic status, you don’t improve your cognitive scores, and if you have good improvements in your metabolic status, you have good improvements.

 Julie Gregory: Let’s come back to you again.
 Have you seen situations where someone improved dramatically, but had no metabolic improvement or vice versa, or who had lots of one without the other, or are these usually coupled in your experience?

-Julie Gregory: I think that they’re usually coupled, and the metabolic improvement seemed precede the cognitive improvement-
+Julie Gregory: I think that they’re usually coupled, and the metabolic improvement seemed to precede the cognitive improvement-

 Dr. Dale Bredesen: Okay.